-More recently a report Understanding the Mental Health Needs of Scotland's Prison

-Population (2022) concluded that there needed to be "joint and co-ordinated action from justice, health and social care and third sector providers" in order to overcome the structural challenges of supporting the mental health needs of individuals in prison (Gilling McIntosh et al., 2022, p.
+More recently a report Understanding the Mental Health Needs of Scotland's Prison Population (2022) concluded that there needed to be "joint and co-ordinated action from justice, health and social care and third sector providers" in order to overcome the structural challenges of supporting the mental health needs of individuals in prison (Gilling McIntosh et al., 2022, p.
 6).
-Custody must be avoided for children and young people to best support their mental health, with the recently passed Children (Care and Justice) (Scotland) Act recognising that if children must be deprived of their liberty, it should be in secure care, with community rehabilitation the preferred option, in line with Sentencing young people guideline for under 25's.
+Custody must be avoided for children and young people to best support their mental health, with the Children (Care and Justice) (Scotland) Act 2024 recognising that if children must be deprived of their liberty, it should be in secure care, with no children detained in the prison estate in Scotland post 28th August 2024, following the commencement of relevant sections of the Act.
+Community rehabilitation remains the preferred disposal option for children and young people, in line with Sentencing young people guideline for under 25's.

 In relation to secure care, the Secure Care Pathway and Standards in Scotland (2020) set out what all children in, or on the edges of, secure care should expect across the continuum of intensive supports and services, including in respect of their mental and emotional health and wellbeing, before, during and after any stay in secure care.
 If the Standards are to be fully implemented and meet the aim of improving experiences and outcomes for children and young people, all agencies with roles and responsibilities, including mental health and specialist support services, are required to be involved.
+In September 2024 CYCJ published their Scottish Government commissioned Reimagining Secure Care reports, advocating for an integrated model of care centred on the needs of children and families, with support available when and where it is needed.
+The Government are considering the findings and will respond by June 2025.